-Foodbenders is a new take-out lunch place in the Junction that doesn't sacrifice nutrition or flavour for grab-and-go convenience.
-After starting to sell their fare in cafes and other local businesses back in April, Kim Hawkins and Kevin Rickey opened their own retail location in June.
-The Dundas Street West shop sells salads and sandwiches to go, as well as sauces and jarred products, weekdays from 10:30am to 2pm.
+Foodbenders is a take-out lunch place in Bloorcourt that doesn't sacrifice nutrition or flavour for grab-and-go convenience.
+The shop sells salads and sandwiches to go, as well as sauces and jarred products.

-Lunchtime visitors can choose from various salads loaded with leafy greens, whole grains, nuts, and seeds ($7-$7.50) and sandwiches of both the vegetarian and non-vegetarian variety ($7.50-$9).
-My inner penny-pincher was happy to hear you can get a salad and sandwich for only $12.
+Lunchtime visitors can choose from various salads loaded with leafy greens, whole grains, nuts, and seeds and sandwiches of both the vegetarian and non-vegetarian variety.

 My salad was fresh and flavourful, but probably not substantive enough for a meal, particularly if you have an appetite like I do.
-Good thing I also pick up the popular agave espresso BBQ chicken sandwich as part of the $12 combo deal.
+Good thing I also pick up the popular agave espresso BBQ chicken sandwich as part of a combo deal.

 I bite through the soft Turkish flatbread to enjoy layers of crispy kale, sharp cheddar, buttery avocado, and moist shredded chicken.

 The smoky heat of the barbecue sauce, with subtle coffee notes, is balanced by the fresh kale and avocado for a mild spiciness overall.
 Personally, I could've gone for a bit more zing in my BBQ sandwich, but I finished my meal feeling nourished and energized.

 Foodbenders also sells grocery items like jarred foods, sauces, and spreads, featuring many ingredients picked fresh from the owner's backyard.

 I pick up a jar of the superfruit chia preserve, filled with blueberries, blackberries, cherries, and pomegranate ($6).